franceschini-f/local_temperature_uncertainty/README.md

-# Local Temperature Uncertainty Indexes
+# Local Temperature Uncertainty Indices

-This repository accompanies the Technical Report "Local Physical Climate Uncertainty" by Giuseppe Cavaliere, Luca Fanelli and Fabio Franceschini.
-It contains R scripts to form the indexes of local temperature uncertainty therein studied.
-These indexes are designed to measure temperature uncertainty at monthly horizons and high spatial resolution, and are freely available for academic and public use.
+This repository accompanies the Technical Report "Local Indices of Physical Climate Uncertainty" by Giuseppe Cavaliere, Luca Fanelli and Fabio Franceschini.
+It contains the R scripts needed to form the indexes of local temperature uncertainty therein studied.
+These indices are designed to measure temperature uncertainty at monthly horizons and high spatial resolution, and are freely available for academic and public use.

 ---